Platform ReviewUpdated 2026-04-18

 Mitigation / Verification

-Request a written pricing breakdown: per-tonne pricing components, platform fees, onboarding costs, advisory fees, and volume-based discounts; compare quotes against at least 2 alternative sources/routes.
+Request a written pricing breakdown covering per-tonne pricing components, platform fees, onboarding costs, advisory fees, and volume-based discounts; compare quotes against at least two alternative sources or routes.

 MRV / Evidence Quality Mismatch